Kinvey/node-qassert/Readme.md

 check that `a` contains `b`.

-B is contained in a if object a has all the properties with the same values as b, or if array a includes b, or if string a has b as a substring.
+B is contained in a if object a has b as a property or has all the properties of object b with the same values as in b, or if array a includes b, or if string a has b as a substring.
 Non-container types contain themselves, but the inclusion test is coercive, so eg `true` contains `1`.

 Specifically, when a is a
 - `string` - check that b occurs as a substring of a.
 If b is not already a string, it it coerced.